 Subsection (5).
 Institutional Fund.
-The term institutional fund includes any fund held by an institution for charitable purposes, whether expendable currently or subject to restrictions.
+The term institutional fund includes any fund held by an institution for its own use, benefit, or charitable purposes, whether expendable currently or subject to restrictions.
 The term does not include a fund held by a trustee that is not an institution.

 Some institutions combine assets from multiple funds for investment purposes.
 Typically each fund is assigned units representing the value of the individual fund.
 The assets can then be invested collectively, permitting more efficient investment and improved diversity of the overall portfolio.
 The collective fund makes annual distributions to the individual funds based on the units held by each fund.
 For purposes of Section 3 [and Section 5], the collective fund is considered one institutional fund.
-Section 4 and Section 6 apply to each fund individually and not to the collective fund.
+Section 6 applies to each fund individually and not to the collective fund.